TINECO PRESENTS NEW INNOVATIONS IN FLOOR CARE, KITCHEN, AND PERSONAL CARE AT CES 2023

 Personal Care

-- MODA ONE 2.0: The newest addition to Tineco's beauty portfolio, MODA ONE 2.0 is a more powerful hair dryer featuring smart sensors that automatically adjust heat and airflow to speed drying time plus increased negative ion production to prevent hair damage.
+- MODA ONE 2.0: The newest addition to Tineco's beauty portfolio, MODA ONE 2.0 is an expertly engineered hair dryer with smart sensors that automatically adjust heat and airflow to speed drying time and prevent hair damage.

 "Tineco is excited to be back at CES and showcasing our newest and most popular products in floor care, kitchen, and personal care on our largest scale to date," said Todd Manegold, General Manager of North America, Tineco.
 "We're proud to celebrate this momentous accomplishment for the brand.
 As we enter 2023, we look forward to continually innovating, exploring trending categories, and propelling our growth as an intellectual technology company."